xoxzo/blog.xoxzo.com/content/Events/mwc19-shanghai-report-en.md

 received from people who have been to MWC Shanghai before, and knowing that China is a manufacturing powerhouse, but there was also a decent amount of software solutions vendors too.

+Like in Barcelona, a big theme as you walk around the booths was 5G.

 ![MWC Shanghai 2019: Booths]({filename}/images/mwc19-pvg/mwc19-pvg-smaller-booths.jpg)